 The Messerschmitt Me-163 Komet rocket interceptor outperformed every WWII combat plane...if its pilots lived to fight

-In late July 1944, Mustang pilots claiming air superiority over Germany got a nasty shock.
+In late July 1944, Mustang pilots thinking they ruled the skies over Germany got a nasty shock.
 Col. Avelin P. Tacon Jr. of the 359th Fighter Group reported, “My eight ship section was furnishing close support to a Combat Wing of B-17s that had just bombed Merseburg.
 The bombers were heading south at 24,000 feet and we were flying parallel to them about 1,000 yards to the east at 25,000 feet.
 Someone called in contrails high at six o’clock.”

 Already more than a mile above Tacon’s Mustangs, two stubby, tailless, swept-wing single-seaters dived to the attack.
 “When they were still about 3,000 yards from the bombers they saw us and made a slight turn to the left into us, and away from the bombers,” Avelin recalled.
 “Their bank was about 80 degrees in this turn, but they only changed course about 20 degrees....Their rate of roll appeared to be excellent, but radius of turn very large.
 I estimate, conservatively, they were doing between 500 and 600mph.”

 The intruders slashed past the American formation.
-One dived away and the other climbed into the sun, as another 359th pilot put it, “like a bat out of hell.”
-That quickly, they were gone.
+One dived away, the other climbed into the sun, as another 359th pilot put it, “like a bat out of hell,” and that quickly they were gone.
 “Although I had seen them start their dive and watched them throughout their attack,” Tacon admitted, “I had no time to get my sights anywhere near them.”

 Messerschmitt Me 163B 1a Komet by Shigeo Koike